When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Check out the following list of fun things to do on the Big Island of Hawaii!

-Night snorkeling with giant manta rays is one of those unique things to do in Hawaii you must experience!
+Night snorkeling with giant manta rays in Kona is one of those unique things to do in Hawaii you must experience!

 Lights are used to attract plankton, which in turn attracts hungry rays to a particular spot on the Kona Coast, allowing you to get an up-close look at these gentle giants as they feed.